anybox/anybox.recipe.odoo/doc/scripts.rst

     -d DB_NAME, --db-name DB_NAME
                           Database name.
 If ommitted, the general default values from OpenERP config file or libpq will apply.
+    --init-load-demo-data
+                          Demo data will be loaded with module installations if and only if this modifier is specified (default:
+                          False)

 Sample output